Coleslaw3557/vyos-iso-to-azure-vhd/README.md

 **Common provisioning issues:**

-1. **Provisioning.Agent=auto**: If set to "auto" without cloud-init present, waagent doesn't take full ownership of provisioning, causing timeouts with managed identities
+1. **Wrong Provisioning.Agent setting**: Should be `cloud-init` since cloud-init handles provisioning
 2. **Image not deprovisioned**: If the image wasn't properly generalized with `waagent -deprovision+user -force`, Azure may fail to provision correctly
-3. **Service not running**: Ensure walinuxagent.service is enabled and running
+3. **Service not running**: Ensure both cloud-init and walinuxagent.service are enabled and running

 ## Architecture